 Poker Hand Ranking

-If you are interested in becoming a successful poker player, then you should definitely spend some time learning more about poker hand rankings.
+If you are interested in becoming a successful poker player, then you should definitely spend some time learning more about poker hand ranking.
 This advice is useful for almost every type of poker including Texas hold’em poker.
 In this article, we will explain all 5-card poker hands starting from the best hand in this casino game – the royal flush – all the way to so-called high hand cards that don’t have a pair.
 Try to memorize this hand ranking list and enjoy playing!

 Royal Flush – five cards that belong to the same suit in a row starting with an Ace as the highest card.
 Keep in mind that this is the strongest hand ranking in poker.